openscope/openscope/documentation/airport-format.md

 ```javascript
 "BAKRR": ["N36.07582112978773", "W114.95309917207562"]
 ```
 You will notice in the list above there is a fix definition preprended with an `_`.
 This is called an _invisible_ fix.
-There are a few different situations where you might need to use invisible fixes:
+A few examples of uses for these fixes include:

-1. To simulate fly-over way points, can be seen in my updated version of EIDW #208
+1. To simulate fly-over waypoints (examples in EIDW)
-1. To simulate DME arches, can be seen in SAME
+1. To simulate DME arcs (can be seen in SAME)
 1. To simulate initial climbs (e.g. Climb runway heading until LON 2DME)

-They're used when we need aircraft to fly over a fix that doesn't have an official name or coordinates and should be named using the following conventions:
+They're used when we need aircraft to fly over a location that doesn't have an actual fix or waypoint.
+A fix should be created and should be named using the following conventions:

 * The fixes should be located at the thresholds of the runways for which they are named.
 ```
 "_RWY33L": [42.354662, -70.991598]
 ```
-* Any fixes desired a given distance away from another fix will be described in fix-radial-distance form this would be the fix name, three digit bearing, and three digit distance in nautical miles all of these should be marked as RNAV fixes (via the underscore prefix)
+* Any fixes desired a given distance away from another fix will be described in fix-radial-distance form.
+This would be the fix name, three digit bearing, and three digit distance in nautical miles.
+All of these should be marked as RNAV fixes (via the underscore prefix).
 ```
 "_AUTUM220015": [42.324333, -71.736833]
 ```
-* Any fixes desired a given distance out on final of a given runway will be described via the distance from the threshold this would be the runway name, two digit distance in nautical miles, then DME all of these should be marked as RNAV fixes (via the underscore prefix)
+* Any fixes desired a given distance out on final of a given runway will be described via the distance from the threshold.
+This would be the runway name, two digit distance in nautical miles, then `DME`.
+All of these should be marked as RNAV fixes (via the underscore prefix).
 ```
 "_RWY33L01DME": [42.342838, -70.975751]
 ```